Introduction

 Dien Bien is the westernmost province of the Northwest region.
 A Pa Chai - a tri-point border junction between Laos, Vietnam, and China - marks the farthest western point.
 Its name means “solid frontier”, reflecting the strategic importance of this land.
 The province is closely associated with the historic victory of Dien Bien Phu, one of the most iconic symbols of the Vietnamese people's struggle for independence and freedom.

 Therefore, it attracts numerous tourists to visit historical sites.
 But there's more than meets the eye.
-Dien Bien has a wealth of opportunities for eco-tourism and cultural experiences because of 19 ethnic minority groups living between the vast forests.
+Dien Bien has a wealth of opportunities for eco-tourism and cultural experiences because of the 19 ethnic minority groups living between the vast forests.
 Join Asia King Travel as we delve into everything you need to know about here.

 Dien Bien was once part of the ancient kingdom of Nam Chiao.
 Dai Viet began to exert control over the region during the Ly Dynasty.
 Throughout most of the feudal period, the Northwest region was under the jurisdiction of Hung Hoa Province.
-In 1909 the French Governor established Lai Chau Province, encompassing present-day Lai Chau and Dien Bien.
+In 1909, the French Governor established Lai Chau Province, encompassing present-day Lai Chau and Dien Bien.

 This once-remote mountainous region gained worldwide fame for the Dien Bien Phu Victory of the Vietnamese Army against the mighty French in 1954.
 It put an end to French colonial rule in Indochina.